Waxer59/HearMeOut/README.md

 <img src="./docs/hearmeout.webp"/>

 Hearmeout is a real-time messaging platform that enables users to communicate with others within the same platform.
 Users can engage in private conversations or create group chats, inviting others to join their discussions.
-Additionally, the platform supports voice and video calls through the WebRTC API.
+Additionally, the platform supports voice calls through the WebRTC API.

 ## How to run the project